python-websockets/websockets/docs/faq/server.rst

         else:
             # No handler for this path; close the connection.
             return

+For more complex routing, you may use :func:`~websockets.asyncio.router.route`.

 You may also route the connection based on the first message received from the client, as shown in the :doc:`tutorial <../intro/tutorial2>`.
 When you want to